convexset/meteor-three-way/README.md

 This is available as [`convexset:three-way`](https://atmospherejs.com/convexset/three-way) on [Atmosphere](https://atmospherejs.com/).
 (Install with `meteor add convexset:three-way`.)

-## The Example
+## The Demo/Guide Site

-A example is provided.
+The repository contains the source for the [demo/guide site](https://three-way.meteor.com/) as well as the package proper.

-It requires [`semantic:ui`](https://atmospherejs.com/semantic/ui) for the multi-select dropdown.
-Start Meteor, do a trivial edit of `client/lib/semantic-ui/custom.semantic.json`, and save it to generate [Semantic UI](semantic-ui.com).
+The site uses [`semantic:ui`](https://atmospherejs.com/semantic/ui) which requires a bit of initialization.
+Start Meteor, do a trivial edit of `client/lib/semantic-ui/custom.semantic.json`, and save it to generate [Semantic UI](http://semantic-ui.com/).

 It provides a view of the database via an `#each` block iterating over a cursor